 Your body can manufacture small amounts of vitamin D when you're exposed to the sun.
 In addition, vitamin D is found in a number of foods, including fatty fish, egg yolks, beef liver and mushrooms.
 The nutrient is also added to some dairy products and breakfast cereals.
 People who are severely lacking in vitamin D may develop a condition called rickets, which causes the bones to become soft.
 Muscle weakness and pain can also stem from low vitamin D levels.
 People who are most likely to become deficient of vitamin D may include individuals who spend all of their time indoors, infants who are exclusively breastfed and those who cover all of their skin for style or religious reasons.
 Vitamin D deficiency can often be addressed with supplements.

+There are quite a few vitamin D benefits.
 Due to the functions of vitamin D in the body, health care professionals may recommend supplements for individuals with certain medical concerns.
 Often, vitamin D is taken along with calcium supplements to improve absorption and promote healthy teeth and bones.
 Additionally, the vitamin is sometimes used to support the immune system and as a complementary intervention for autoimmune diseases like multiple sclerosis and rheumatoid arthritis.

 Before taking a vitamin D supplement, talk to your medical provider about your nutritional concerns.
 He or she can help you determine if a supplement is right for you and can give you guidelines regarding how much vitamin D you should take each day.
 Unless a health-care provider gives you other advice, only use vitamin D supplements as directed by the manufacturer.